MobileFirst-Platform-Developer-Center/DevCenter/_posts/2019/2019-01-25-ha-configuration-for-mfp-on-icp.md

 - Mobile_Foundation
 version:
 - 8.0
 author:
  name: Yathendra Prasad
 ---

-### Overview

-This blog post focuses on High Availability (HA) of Mobile Foundation on IBM Cloud Private, particularly about having Highly Available Master Nodes in the ICP topology.
+This post focuses on High Availability (HA) of Mobile Foundation on IBM Cloud Private, particularly about having Highly Available Master Nodes in the ICP topology.
 We will discuss about the **HA setup** with 3 Masters and 2 Worker Nodes topology.
 One of the three master nodes acts like a boot node here.
 This setup also considers having the proxy on the master nodes itself.

 ![HA Topology]({{site.baseurl}}/assets/blog/2019-01-25-ha-configuration-for-mfp-on-icp/ha-topology.png)